Teradata/stacki-wiki/Backend-Installation.md

 ### Discovery

-In this mode the frontend will listen on for any host requesting a DHCP address and will respond with an address from its managed private network.
+In this mode the frontend will listen for any host requesting a DHCP address and will respond with an address from its managed private network.
-The DHCP response will also be a PXE response that will tell the server to re-install itself.
+The DHCP response will also be a PXE response that will tell the server to install/re-install itself.
 Does this sound scary?
 Good, it is.
 It is also a great method to quickly add new backends provided you are on an isolated private network.
 It's not a good method if you don't control the private network.